Cavia

 Cavia is a genus in the subfamily Caviinae that contains the rodents commonly known as the guinea pigs or cavies.
 The best-known species in this genus is the domestic guinea pig, Cavia porcellus, a meat animal in South America and a common household pet outside that continent.

 Characteristics

 General characteristics

 The true guinea pigs are medium-sized rodents.
-They reach a head-body length of 20 to 35 centimeters (8 to 14 inches) and a weight of 500 to a maximum of 1,000 grams.
+They reach a head-body length of 20 to 35 centimeters (8 to 14 inches) and a weight of between 500 and 1,000 grams.
 The largest species of the genus is the greater guinea pig (Cavia magna).
 The species are very similar in habit and appearance, the long and relatively rough fur is usually grayish or brown to reddish-brown in color.
 The coloring can be variable, especially in species with a large distribution area and several subspecies.

 The head is relatively large in relation to the body, the eyes are large and the ears are small.
 The legs are short and strong, the front feet have four toes and the hind feet have three, all of which end in sharp claws, the middle one being the longest.
 All species of the genus are also tailless.